epezent/implot/README.md

 # ImPlot
-ImPlot is an immediate mode plotting widget for Dear ImGui.
+ImPlot is an immediate mode plotting widget for [Dear ImGui](https://github.com/ocornut/imgui).
 It aims to provide a first-class API that will make ImGui users feel right at home.
+ImPlot is well suited for visualizing program data in real-time and requires minimal code to integrate.
+Like ImGui, it does not use any C++11 features, headers, or STL containers, and has no external dependencies except for ImGui itself.

 ## Features

-- mutliple plot types: line, scatter, virtical/horizontal bars, stem, error bars
+- mutliple plot types: line, scatter, virtical/horizontal bars, error bars, with more likey to come
 - mix/match multiple plot items on a single plot
+- configurable axes ranges and scaling (linear/log)
+- reversible and lockable axes
-- zooming, panning, and box selection controls
+- controls for zooming, panning, box selection, and auto-fitting data
 - several plot styling options: 10 marker types, adjustable marker sizes, line weights, outline colors, fill colors, etc.
 - optional plot titles, axis labels, and grid labels
-- optional legend with toggle buttons to show/hide items
+- optional legend with toggle buttons to quickly show/hide items
-- reversible and lockable axes
-- logarithmic axis scaling
 - size-aware grid with smart labels that are always power-of-ten multiples of 1, 2, and 5
 - default styling based on current ImGui theme, but most elements can be customized independently
 - mouse cursor location display and optional crosshairs cursor
 - customizable data getters and data striding (just like ImGui:PlotLines)
 - relatively good performance for high density plots

-## Controls
-- scroll wheel zoom (both axes if plot area hovered, individual axes if axis labels hovered)
-- panning/dragging (both axes if plot area dragged, individual axes if axis labels dragged)
-- auto fit data (double-left-click plot area)
-- selection box (right-drag in plot area)
-- context menu (double-right-click plot area)

 ## Usage